Agenda

 Artificial intelligence & machine learning for air quality analysis

-A 45-minute moderated panel discussion will explore the transformative role of artificial intelligence and machine learning in air quality analysis and assessment.
+This moderated panel discussion will explore the transformative role of artificial intelligence and machine learning in air quality analysis and assessment.
 This session delves into cutting-edge technologies that enable precise monitoring, predictive modelling, and innovative solutions to improve air quality and public health outcomes.

 Clean air innovation and investments for a competitive Europe